 Yes.
 Students can save their projects at any time, and return to edit them from their student timeline.

-Can I assign a coding projects from my Teacher Dashboard to my students?
+Can I share a coding project from my Teacher Dashboard with my students?

 Not at this time.
-You cannot assign a partially completed teacher project to your students.
+You cannot assign or share a partially completed teacher project to your students.

 Does my subscription have access to Creative Coding?